geometry-zsh/geometry/README.md

 #### time elapsed for long-running commands

-You can override the time threshold for displaying long-running commands by setting `PROMPT_GEOMETRY_COMMAND_MAX_EXEC_TIME` to an integer.
-The default is to show a human-readable running time after 5 seconds.
+You can optionally hide the time display for long-running commands by setting the `PROMPT_GEOMETRY_EXEC_TIME` variable to false.

 ### FAQs